psi4j/sunsetr/README.md

 - Ensure hyprsunset is installed and accessible if you're attempting to use sunsetr as a controller
 - Make sure hyprsunset is not already running
 - Be sure you're running on Hyprland
+- Try using the Hyprland backend instead and consider removing hyprsunset as a dependancy.

 ### Smooth transitions aren't smooth